Skip to main content

 • Late medieval economic and social history

-• Environmental history
+• Agricultural and environmental history

-• Networks of exchange, commodities and trans-European trade
+• Networks of exchange, commodities and trade

-Click here for full research profile
+Click here for full research profile.

 Teaching